hadronized/kak-tree-sitter/CONTRIBUTING.md

 must credit the source, license terms and copy the `LICENSE` file in the language directory**.
 FOSS should be respected;
 let us be an example.

-## Contributing to Rust code
+## General contribution advices

 ### Tooling

 In terms of tooling, you should be using a recent Rust compiler, along with `rustfmt`.
+If you are not sure, update your toolchain with `rustup update` and ensure you have `rustfmt` installed with `rustup component add rustfmt`.

 Always format your code, as the CI will test that your code is correctly formatted.
 The CI also enforces `clippy`, so you should have it installed and check your code with it.

 ### Commit and PR hygiene

 Please refrain from creating gigantic commits.
-I reserve the right to refuse your PR if it’s not atomic enough: I engage my spare-time to review and understand your code so **please please** keep that in mind.
+I reserve the right to refuse your patch if it’s not atomic enough: I engage my spare-time to review and understand your code so **please** keep that in mind.

-There is no limit on the number of commits per PR, but keep in mind that PR should still remain small enough to be easily reviewable.
-Try to scope a PR down to a single “domain.”
+There is no limit on the number of commits per patch, but keep in mind that individual commits should still remain small enough to be easily reviewable.
+Try to scope a patch down to a single ticket, or even subpart of a ticket if you think it makes sense.

-By _gigantic commit_ we mean touching on too many different things.
-Examples of non-atomic commits:

-- A commit that optimizes the usage of a scarce resource but also changes configuration.
-- A commit that introduces a new feature but also improves some code somewhere else.
-- A commit that bumps several dependencies’ version at once.
-- A commit that bumps a dependency version and that contains changes not related to any breaking change of that bump.
-- Etc.

-Also, remember to include the issue number in your commit, and to write concise but acute commit messages.
+Also, remember to include the ticket link in your commit, and to write concise but acute commit messages.
 Those are used for writing changelog, so please keep that in mind.

 Finally, **merging `master` into your branch is not appreciated**.
 If you want to “synchronize” your work with the recent changes, please use `git rebase origin/master` and force-push to your remote branch.
+Please read on the TODO tooling.